 He climbed, only to let go—and now she must follow…

-Haltingly, bravely, Carol climbs from despair and learns to endure.
-Releasing the past, stepping back into life, she discovers a remarkable truth: love transcends time and space.
+Haltingly, bravely, Carol climbs from despair to redeem her life.
+Along the way, she discovers a remarkable truth: love transcends time and space.
 You never really lose who you love.

 The first anniversary of Chris’s death is marked by Carol’s pilgrimage to Yosemite, where she stays in Camp 4, the climbers’ camp, learns the story of the fall from the first responder on that fateful day, and scatters her son’s ashes from Half Dome.